EvilArgonian/EvilArgonian/README.md

 Perrin Mele (or @EvilArgonian)

-Pursuing a Master of Science in Bioinformatics Bachelor of Science in Computer Science
+Pursuing a Master of Science in Bioinformatics; Bachelor of Science in Computer Science

 This is a personal GitHub, including both personal projects and classwork.